 Beyond the moguls

 Tess credits much of her success to her mindfulness-induced training approach.
-Mediation, yoga, and relaxation play a huge role in her training and life.
+Mindfulness and meditation play a huge role in her training and life.
 "Staying in the present helps keep the focus on what I can control," she says.
 "I've learned that I ski my best when I don't force things."
 The balance of a competitive culture and a composed, fun-loving nature make up Tess' lifestyle.
 "Having fun is key.
 I know I'm having fun when I'm smiling, and anyone who knows me would say I smile a lot."